nucpc/info/README.md

 ```
 shell:Startup               - Current User Startup
 shell:Common Startup        - All Startup
-shell:connectionsfolders    - It will bring you to the network connection
+shell:connectionsfolder     - It will bring you to the network connection
 shell:Downloads
 shell:Favorites
 shell:Profile